tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LP_Stu_Api_Keys.md

 * Reiterate that even though many APIs require **keys**, their services are often free.
 Obtaining an **API key** is like getting the **keys** to a kingdom.
 Once you're in, you're empowered to build products and submit API requests as you please.
 There are limitations, but services are still free.

-If time remains, ask the following review questions:
+If time remains, engage the students with the following review questions:

 * Do **ALL** APIs require API keys?